 - Kimiko Nonaka, University of the Ryukyus

 All forms of life are separated from their environments by cell membranes, and all neurons/cells have cell-surface receptor proteins that span the membranes in order to transmit external information, such as environmental changes and cell-cell communications, into the cell.
 Such information flow is fundamental for all organisms, from bacteria to humans.
 Dysregulation of cell surface receptor molecules causes a variety of impairments, including mental and developmental diseases and cancers in humans.
-(1) We wish to understand at the molecular level how external information is sensed and transmitted into the inside of neurons/cells by cell-surface receptors.
+(1) We wish to understand information processing through cellular networks.
+Specifically, we want to know how external information is sensed and transmitted through sensory neurons, how it is processed by the nervous system, and how it controls animal behaviors, including learning and memory.
+(2) We wish also to understand at the molecular level how external information is sensed and transmitted into the inside of neurons/cells by cell-surface receptors.
 We also seek to know how the information is processed, how it is transferred to other parts of the cells, and how it regulates other cellular activities.
-(2) We wish also to understand higher level information processing through cellular networks.
-Specifically, we want to know how external information is sensed and transmitted through sensory neurons, how it is processed by the nervous system, and how it controls animal behaviors, including learning and memory.

 Like other animals, C. elegans detects various environmental cues, such as tastes and odors, mainly through its amphid sensilla.
 The amphids are the largest chemosensory organs, and each amphid includes 12 sensory neurons (ADF, ADL, AFD, ASE, ASG, ASH, ASI, ASJ, ASK, AWA, AWB, and AWC) with ciliated dendrites, as well as one sheath and one socket cell.
 Apart from AFD, the sensory dendrites of 11 neurons penetrate the sheath-cell ending, and the cilia of eight of these neurons, except those of AWA, AWB, and AWC, extend into the doughnut-like pore created by the socket cell where they are directly exposed to the external medium.
 These amphid neurons have roles in chemotaxis, thermotaxis, mechanosensation, osmotaxis, and dauer pheromone sensation.

 Animals can survive only in a narrow pH range, and continuously monitor the pH of environment and body fluids.
 However, little is known about how animals monitor alkaline pH in the environment.
-Environmental mild alkalinity is one of attractive cues for C. elegans.
-From pH 2.8 - 10.4, wild-type animals prefer higher alkaline pH ranges, but they avoid pH ≥11.0 and ≤4.0.
-However, neurons and cell-surface molecules that sense low and high alkalinity have not been elucidated in C. elegans.
-Neural networks responsible for this worm’s attraction to mild alkalinity and aversion to strong alkalinity can also be efficiently analyzed, since wiring diagrams of all neurons have been reconstructed from electron micrographs of serial thin sections of whole C. elegans.
+Mildly alkaline pH in the environment is one of attractive cues for C. elegans.
+From pH 2.8-10.4, wild-type animals prefer higher alkaline pH ranges, but they avoid pH ≥11.0 and ≤4.0.
+However, neurons and cell-surface molecules that sense mildly and strongly alkaline pH have not been elucidated in C. elegans.
+Neural networks responsible for this worm’s attraction to mildly alkaline pH and aversion from strongly alkaline pH can also be efficiently analyzed, since wiring diagrams of all neurons have been reconstructed from electron micrographs of serial thin sections of the whole C. elegans body.

 C. elegans is an excellent model organism for the study of learning and memory.
 The hermaphrodite nervous system consists of only 302 neurons, and neural circuits, chemical synapses, and electrical gap junctions of these invariant neurons have completely been reconstructed from serial thin sections of electron micrographs.
 The worm body is transparent throughout its life so that neural activities can directly be observed using Ca2+-sensitive and/or voltage-sensitive fluorescent proteins in living animals.